robertkarl/RKTwitter/README.md

 #### Extras
 - [x] Automatically check back periodically after failures and refresh UI when internet is reconnected
+- [x] User can favorite a tweet
+- [x] user can view all their favorites in the timeline

 # GIF Walkthroughs